• Skip to primary navigation

 The STEPs can be used all together or individually.
 Because the STEPs are principles, they act as a guide or code of conduct for handlers rather than a law that dictates specific behavior.
 Not every situation calls for using all STEPs together, but the more you practice teaming with your dog, the more you will find yourself using more of them together.
 Using one or a few enhances your teamwork, and with practice, everyone gets better.

-Training for Therapy Dog Work
+General Information About Therapy Dog Work

 Dogs can also change their minds about therapy dog work after being involved for a while.
 Have you ever discovered that a job wasn’t quite the right match for you after being in it?
 The same thing can happen for your dog.
 We must respect our dog’s choice.
 At the same time, handlers can learn techniques to help their dogs de-stress and cope with the stresses of working to avoid burnout.